Anesthesiology Update 2026

 Anesthesia mask and light

-This in-depth course, presented by the Harvard Medical School faculty, is intended to provide anesthesia practitioners with a comprehensive review of the most important advances in clinical anesthesiology and each of its major subspecialties, including ambulatory, thoracic, pediatric, obstetric, regional, and cardiac anesthesia.
-The program provides strategies, updates, best practices, education for skills advancement, and guidance for challenging cases and controversial aspects of patient care.
+This in-depth course, presented by the Harvard Medical School faculty, provides anesthesia practitioners with a comprehensive review of the most important advances in clinical anesthesiology and each of its major subspecialties, including ambulatory, thoracic, pediatric, obstetric, regional, and cardiac anesthesia.
 Registrants can choose to attend either live streaming online or in person in Boston, MA.

 • Live Online or In Person